Are Leggings Pants? United Airlines Doesn’t Think So

 The question “are leggings pants?” has been around for years now – with many men and women wearing the skin-tight garment thanks to its comfort and versatility.

-But nonetheless the United Airlines gate agent’s decision ruling that leggings weren’t appropriate set off waves of criticism and sexism accusations on social media.
+But nonetheless, the United Airlines gate agent’s decision ruling that leggings weren’t appropriate set off waves of criticism and sexism accusations on social media.
 The company engaged in a fierce Twitter leggings battle with its critics, but most importantly with Shannon Watts.

 Watts, the Founder of Moms Demand Action, happened to have witnessed the whole leggings ban incident while boarding her own flight that morning.
-And naturally she decided to go public with the story and accuse United Airlines of having an intrusive, sexist policy.
+And naturally, she decided to go public with the story and accuse United Airlines of having an intrusive, sexist policy.

-However, United Airlines has defended its gate agent’s decision on social media, and explained that leggings are not appropriate travel attire for boarding an airplane.
+However, United Airlines has defended its gate agent’s decision on social media and explained that leggings are not appropriate travel attire for boarding an airplane.

 @shannonrwatts In our Contract of Carriage, Rule 21, we do have the right to refuse transport for passengers who… https://t.co/52kRVgaCyb